zulhailmie/rs97-commander-sdl2/README.md

 Modify based on https://github.com/glebm/rs97-commander

-supports rg351p using ArkOS.
+Supports rg351p using ArkOS.
 For OGA, RGB10, and RK2020, use master branch instead.
+For the OGS, use the ogs branch instead.

 Build instructions (Works best in 32 bit Arm environment)
 ==================